dmitrywashere/dmitrywashere.github.io/_posts/2025-09-28-ransomware-worst-nightmare.md

 The moments after an attack are pure chaos.
 You’ve got too many tools, too many cooks in the kitchen, and everyone is running around with their hair on fire.
 The recovery process is often a messy, manual scramble that takes days, if not weeks.

-To fix this, we announced a groundbreaking new offering: Cyber Resilience as a Service with Veeam.
+To fix this, we announced a groundbreaking new offering: Cyber Resilience as a Service with Veeam [Cyber Resilience as a Service with Veeam](https://blog.purestorage.com/solutions/pure-storage-veeam-cyber-resilience-as-a-service/).

 Instead of juggling flaming chainsaws blindfolded during a crisis, this gives your team a unified command center with big, clearly labeled buttons.
 It turns a complex, multi-day manual process into a guided, policy-driven workflow designed to get you back online fast.
 It’s about orchestrating a clean, reliable recovery you can trust.